-I am a new blogger here but I am not new to blogging.
-One thing you will quickly learn about me is I start every single post with “Hey Ya’ll” and that’s simply because it’s part of me and it’s who I am.
+I am a new blogger here, but I am not new to blogging.
+One thing you will quickly learn about me is I start every single post with “Hey Y’all,” and that’s simply because it’s part of me, and it’s who I am.
 I love to think it gives you a little piece of me and how I sound every day of my life.
-I am a proud born and raised Mississippi girl and many consider me a true Southern Belle.
-I love to blog and share my life experiences because I honestly believe it can in someway help you as well.
+I am a proud born and raised Mississippi girl, and many consider me a true Southern Belle.
+Blogging is what I love to do, and I can’t wait to share my life experiences because I honestly believe it can, in some way, help you as well.

 Today I want to talk about gratitude.
 It’s November, the holidays are near, and this is usually the time everyone starts talking about giving thanks.
 I absolutely love this time of the year.
 People are happy, fireplaces are going (I live in Texas so not really), people are happily spending money, and Christmas carols are playing.
 I think the Holidays genuinely bring out the best in us.

 What I have been trying to do for the remainder of this year is show gratitude every single day.
 I want the best of me to be displayed throughout all my days.
 So, I wake up in the morning, and I write down all the things I am grateful for.
 More importantly, I write down the small things that we tend to take for granted but impact our day in ways we could never imagine.

 Enjoy moments, like getting to finish your coffee before the children get out of bed…be grateful for that.
 The stranger that held the door for you when your hands were full this morning…be thankful for that.
 You didn’t have to clean up one poop accident today…be thankful for that.
 It is these things that can make or break our day, and all we have to do is take time to focus on those moments.
 When we take time to focus on all the little things we are grateful for, we don’t have the time to focus on all the negative.
 An ounce of gratitude can change the projection of your entire day.